You’re human. You begin play with one free Edge.

 Operator Training Course

 The unit’s Operator Training Course is approximately six months long.
 While the OTC course is constantly changing, the skills taught broadly are Marksmanship, Demolitions and entry, Tradecraft, and Executive Protection.
-This additional training requires the operators to take the following skills at d4: Demolitions, Driving, Lockpicking, and Tradecraft.
+While Demolitions and Tradecract are handled with common knowledge, characters in GHOST Squad must start with Driving, Notice, Lockpicking and Stealth at d4.

 All applicants for GHOST Squad must be at least 22 years old, and be in the ranks of E-5 through E-8, with at least four years in service, and 2 years remaining on their contract.
 Unless your Game Master says otherwise or if you have not bought the Rank: NCO, Warrant Officer, or Rank: Officer Edge, your character’s starting rank is E–5.